LUMII-Syslab/dss-schema-explorer/README.md

 # DSS-schema-explorer

-The `Schema Explorer`` allows you to get a visual representation of the DSS schema.
+The `DSS Schema Explorer` allows you to get a visual representation of a [DSS](https://github.com/LUMII-Syslab/data-shape-server) schema.

 ## Acknowledgements